Zer0-bit/gaggiuino/README.md

 First you need to understand what goes where, the schematics isn't really rocket science but for someone who's never disasembled or has no experience working with electrical circuits it might get very confusing real fast so i will try to describe it as simple as possible, sometimes adding some photos as well.
 First you need to check your setup works as expected outside the machine so you don't ahve it all installed and realise just afterwards it's not reading any temperature because of a faulty thermocouple or any other element, or your relay doesn't go between the ON/OFF modes.
+An important bit of information is that the 5v and GND pins on the arduino board will be shared between all the connnected components so please do take this into account, i did all my testing using a breadboard and once convinced that everything works i just soldered them all together and isolated using some heatshrink.

 1. The first step will be connecting the max6675 module to the arduino board using the pins defined in the code, you can find them defined at the top of the .ino file ( pins 4,5,6 ) as well as VCC on the board goes to 5V pin and GND to obviously the GND pin on arduino.